Updated March 9, 2018: Buying life insurance and doing your taxes have something in common: You’ve probably been putting them both off.

 At those rates, the average $2,000-to-$3,000 tax refund could keep you covered in life insurance until you retire, which is probably about the length you want to keep a term life insurance policy.
 If you’re planning on putting your refund to good use in a policy, you should still do your research and find a plan that’s both comprehensive and affordable.
 Here’s how to get started:

 Choose term life insurance.
 With that notion, take a pass on whole life insurance.
 We’re big proponents of term life insurance, since, unlike a permanent whole policy, you’re not locked into terms that won’t suit you after a few years.
 Whole life insurance can be up to four times as expensive as term life insurance, so by opting for a term policy, you can make your tax refund go alot further.
 Apart from a cash investment component (which you can find a better alternative to by investing elsewhere), whole life insurance is unnecessary for most people.
-Go for term insurance, and you can renew your policies as your needs and life change.
+Having said that, you can learn more about the different types of life insurance here.

 Shop around.
 One mistake life insurance shoppers make is relying on their employer’s coverage, or picking the first or second insurance carrier they find, falsely believing that buying direct from the provider will save them money.
-Comparison tools like PolicyGenius can aggregate personalized quotes from a variety of carriers according to your own needs and save you money in the process.
+You can easily compare life insurance quotes across companies here.
 Once you’ve got a few quotes at hand, compare them and narrow down your options.
 And if you have questions, ask our experts.
 The best way to avoid overpaying for life insurance is understanding exactly what you need and what you’re getting.

 There are lots of things to spend your tax refund on, but none will impart the peace of mind that a life insurance policy brings.
 The right policy can keep you and your family financially protected for years to come -- and to think that you made it possible from one year’s tax refund is more than any other purchase can say.